gnp/ident/docs/index.md

 various types that have been validated to have the correct format:

-* **CIK**: An SEC / EDGAR Central Index Key (CIK) number is a 10-digit numerical identifier associated with every entity that files with the SEC.
+* **CIK**: An SEC / EDGAR Central Index Key (CIK) number is a 10-digit numerical identifier associated with every entity that files with the SEC (both the entity submitting the filing and the entity that is the subject of the filing).

 * **CUSIP**: An identifier from [Committee on Uniform Security Identification Procedures](https://www.cusip.com/identifiers.html?section=CUSIP) (CUSIP) for